Netflix/metaflow-docs/docs/scaling/tagging.md

 ## Namespaces

-As explained in [Basics of Metaflow](basics), Metaflow persists all runs and all the data artifacts they produce.
+As explained in [Creating Flows](/metaflow/basics), Metaflow persists all runs and all the data artifacts they produce.
 Every run gets a unique run ID, e.g. `HelloFlow/546`, which can be used to refer to a specific set of results.
-You can access these results with the [Client API](client).
+You can access these results with the [Client API](/metaflow/client).

 Many users can use Metaflow concurrently.
 Imagine that Anne and Will are collaborating on a project that consists of two flows, `PredictionFlow` and `FeatureFlow`.
 As they, amongst other people, run their versions independently they end up with the following runs: